-(Note: to be able to use Production Orders you need to have activated the Production Order module by going to Your Profile > Billing and Admin > Setup Account and ticking the Enable Production Order check box.)
+(Note: to be able to use Production Orders you need to have activated the Production Order module by going to Settings > Account Setup and ticking the Enable Production Order check box.)

 To add a new Production Order, click to open the Menu head over to the Production section and click on the New Order option.

 To update an existing Production Order, open your Production Orders list and click on the Production Order Number of the order you want to edit.

 The addition of a Production Order in the account is a two-step process:

 The first step includes the selection of the Finished Good, the Inventory Location that the Production Order starts in and the Quantity Ordered for manufacturing.